-NAME & AD DRESS DĀTE ON 1 T RIPS NO. DAYS OUT ON TRIP LENGTH OF PADDLE DESIRED F PADDLE DESIRED SEASONS AT CANOE BASE SCORE 1.
-Has identified with ease forty of commercial value of each and has human life. lifferent trees and plants and knows the as stated value of each to animal as well 2.
-Has taken part in the clean-up o of portage trails and camp sites.
-3. Has cooked satisfactorily or asson the trail. isted in the cooking of at least one meal 4.
-Has been an all around good ca camp duties, etc.) mper.
+NAME & A ADDRESS DATE ON ' TRIPS 1 NO. DAYS OUT ON TRIP LENGTH C OF PADDLE DESIRED S SEASONS AT CANOE BASE SCORE ferent trees and plants and knows the s stated value of each to animal as well 2.
+Has taken part in the clean-up of portage trails and camp sites.
+3 Has cooked satisfactorily or assis on the trail. ted in the cooking of at least one meal Has been an all around good can camp duties, etc.) nper.
 (Attitude in general, helping with 5.
-Has passed the "Mystery Test" of a Wilderness Camper.
-GUIDE'S APPROVAL 6.
-Has participated in two or more e Canoe Trips.
-7. Has been a "good camper" wh ile at the Canoe Base.
-CANOE TRAILS DIRECTOR'S APPROVAL 8. the following Merit Badges: Canoeing, g, Camping, First Aid, Forestry, Con- 9.
-Has submitted at least three clushowing something of real inter OR: Submit three drawings ma ear photos taken by himself on the trip rest.
-Attached photos. de on the Trails.
-10. log, of the trip taken.
-OR has submitted written by himself from some newspaper 200 COUNCIL EXECUTIVE'S APPR ROVAL REGIONAL EXECUTIVE'S APP PROVAL FINAL SCORE-(10 points is por REMARKS: erfect score for each test.)
+Has passed the ''Mystery Test'' o f a Wilderness Camper.
+GUIDE'S APPROVAL 6 6.
+Has participated in two or more Canoe Trips.
+7. Has been a ''good camper'' while e at the Canoe Base.
+CANOE TRAILS DIRECTOR'S A APPROVAL 8 Has completed at least three of t Swimming, Cooking, Lifesaving, servation Pioneering. he following Merit Badges: Canoeing, Camping, First Aid, Forestry, Con- 9 Has submitted at least three clear showing something of real intere OR: Submit three drawings mad 10 Has submitted a story, diary, or le a printed new article of the trip w or magazine.
+(Attached.) og, of the trip taken.
+OR has submitted rritten by himself from some newspaper COUNCIL EXECUTIVE'S APPRO OVAL REGIONAL EXECUTIVE'S APPR OVAL FINAL SCORE-(10 points is per REMARKS: fect score for each test.)